dmaivel/sharedgl/README.md

 - GLFW cant request OpenGL profiles

 # Troubleshooting
-You may encounter weird errors such as `IOT instruction` or `No provider of glXXX found.` on the server-side.
-Although the code base is buggy, these are some tips to try to further attempt get an application to work:
+You may encounter weird crashes/faults/errors such as `IOT instruction` or `No provider of glXXX found.`.
+Although the code base is buggy, these are some tips to try to further attempts to get an application to work:
 - Change the GL version (i.e `-g 2.0`)
 - Allocate more memory (i.e `-m 256`)